Abe Jacobs: Post-retirement

+Personal life and death

+After retirement, Jacobs and his wife resided in Charlotte, North Carolina.
+Abe Jacobs died on 21 August 2023, at the age of 95.

 The "Kiwi Leg Roll"

-The Kiwi Leg Roll, or simply the Kiwi Roll, is a professional wrestling submission hold which was created by Abe Jacobs as used as his finisher throughout his career.
+The Kiwi Leg Roll, or simply the Kiwi Roll, is a professional wrestling submission hold which was created by Abe Jacobs and used as his finisher throughout his career.
 It was developed by Jacobs during his amateur wrestling days, while working out in the gym, and first used it against his former trainer The Zebra Kid in his debut match in 1958.
 This move was later covered in by local newspapers the following day and, wrestling in the United States years later, by the American media.

 Though little footage exists of Jacobs performing the move, it has been described as a modified figure four leglock in which he would grab an opponent's leg, like the said hold, and roll the man around the mat in an almost circular motion putting pressure across the ankle and causing his opponent to submit.
-Jacobs has never revealed how to perform the Kiwi Leg Roll despite being asked by dozens of wrestlers, claiming in later interviews that he had forgotten how, and to date it has rarely been duplicated.
-Its uniqueness was very popular among fans of the Television-era and Jacobs has since long remained associated with the hold.
+Jacobs never revealed how to perform the Kiwi Leg Roll despite being asked by dozens of wrestlers, claiming in later interviews that he had forgotten how, and to date it has rarely been duplicated.
+Its uniqueness was very popular among fans of the television era and Jacobs has since long remained associated with the hold.